 The Gerontology Certificate program has been implemented in the Department of Social Work at Wright State University for over three decades.
-The program was founded by Dr. Bela Bognar and implemented in future years by Dr. Marita Rogers and Dr. Beth Kinsel.
+The program was founded by Dr. Bela Bognar and implemented in future years by Dr. Marita Rogers, Dr. Beth Kinsel, and currently by Dr. Hyejin Kim.
 The program is available to undergraduate and graduate students and for students across all majors.

-The certificate program is built on three distinct but interrelated components totaling twenty-three, semester credit hours:
+The certificate program is built on three distinct but interrelated components totaling twenty-seven semester credit hours:

 - Three core courses that provide an overall understanding of the field.

-- Two elective courses that explore vital issues.
+- At least two elective courses that explore vital issues.